Jim Traber

 James Joseph Traber (born December 26, 1961) is an American former professional baseball first baseman, who played in Major League Baseball (MLB) for the Baltimore Orioles and in Nippon Professional Baseball (NPB) for the Kintetsu Buffaloes.
 After retiring from baseball, he pursued a career in broadcast media.

 Traber was born in Columbus, Ohio, but grew up in Columbia, Maryland.
 While attending Wilde Lake High School in Columbia, he was an All-American — playing football, baseball, and other sports.
 Traber attended Oklahoma State University in the early 1980s, where he played both baseball (appearing twice in the College World Series) and football.

 Traber was drafted by the Baltimore Orioles in the 21st round (544th overall) of the 1982 Major League Baseball draft. and played parts of four seasons for the Orioles between 1984 and 1989, where his nickname was "The Whammer".
 He soon found himself on a career-best hot streak that saw him crank out six homers and 17 runs batted in (RBI), while hitting .340, in his first 13 games, after being recalled in the summer of 1986.
 Traber's success with Baltimore was hindered by unfortunate timing — as veteran first baseman, Eddie Murray, wasn't ready to retire and Traber was anxious to play in that position — and he had not received any instruction as an outfielder in Minor League Baseball (MiLB), as his manager Earl Weaver lamented.
 Thus, Traber's options were limited to being a reserve-first baseman, DH, and pinch hitter.
-Jim Traber's career ended as quickly as it began with his baseball stats making him "the worst player in the American League in 1988".

-Traber sang the National Anthem at Memorial Stadium the night of his MLB debut.
+Traber sang the national anthem at Memorial Stadium the night of his MLB debut.